SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

 ??? abstract "PowerShell Execution Via Rundll32"

     Detects PowerShell Strings applied to rundll as seen in PowerShdll.dll Rule modified

     - **Effort:** intermediate

+??? abstract "PowerShell Malicious Nishang PowerShell Commandlets"

+    Detects Commandlet names and arguments from the Nishang exploitation framework

+    - **Effort:** advanced

+??? abstract "Powershell UploadString Function"

+    Powershell's `uploadXXX` functions are a category of methods which can be used to exfiltrate data through native means on a Windows host.

+    - **Effort:** intermediate